766O/766O.github.io/_pages/about.md

 ---

-I am an undergraduate intern student at the Hanyang university Multimodal AI Lab, under the supervision of Professor Dongjin Kim.
+I am an undergraduate intern student at the Hanyang University Multimodal AI Lab, under the supervision of Professor Dong-jin Kim.

 My research focuses on Multimodal AI, specifically Multimodal learning.